lilytakahari/ZombieDash/README.md

 ## UCLA CS 32 Winter 2019 Project 3 - Zombie Dash

 Play as Penelope Dolittle and maneuver through an abandoned building, annihilating zombies and saving helpless citizens along the way.
-This is my implementation of what was required in the spec; I cannot say whether it is free of bugs.
+My implementation of what was required in the spec is contained in the `Actor.h, Actor.cpp, StudentWorld.h`, and `StudentWorld.cpp` files; I cannot say whether my implementation is free of bugs.

 ### How to Play

 #### Installation
-Download the appropriate skeleton `.zip` file.
+Download the appropriate skeleton `.zip` file for your operating system.
 Switch out the `Actor.h, Actor.cpp, StudentWorld.h`, and `StudentWorld.cpp` files with the ones above.
 Compile and build the files in your IDE.
 You may also need to download other software depending on your operating system:

 - **macOS:** You'll need to have XQuartz and freeGLUT installed to run the program.
     - Install XQuartz from xquartz.org: